 - Stephanie Brown became Robin when Tim Drake retired for a short time.

-- Deadpool MAX.
-Taskmaster is a woman.
-Rule Of Cool.
+- Taskmaster is a woman in Deadpool MAX.
+Rule of Cool.

 - In Timestorm 2009-2099, which features an alternate version of the Marvel 2099 timeline, Bloodhawk of the X-Men 2099 is female.